fbpx

 • However, some studies suggest moderate alcohol intake may lower the risk of hypothyroidism.
 The effects likely depend on the amount consumed.

-So, in summary, Yes, alcohol use, especially heavy/chronic use, negatively impact thyroid function through multiple causes.
+So, in summary, Yes, drinking alcohol, especially heavily/chronically, negatively impacts thyroid function and the endocrine system through multiple causes.

 Thyroid Screening